-The federal government must recognize that unfunded mandates are detrimental to development and successful economic viability of communities throughout the nation.
+The federal government must recognize that unfunded mandates are detrimental to successful economic development and viability of communities throughout the nation.

-All federal involvement must assure locallydecision-making. driven Municipal governments must continue to have the primary public sector responsibility to shape regional economic development.
+All federal involvement must assure locallydriven decision-making.
+Municipal governments must continue to have the primary public sector responsibility to shape regional economic development.
 To fulfill that role, municipalities need appropriate authority, flexibility, and resources from federal, state, and county governments.

-То support development economic throughout our cities, the federal government must:
+To support economic development throughout our cities, the federal government must:

-- Fully fund direct economic development • assistance programs to help local communities generally; - Use federal tools to help distressed • communities with long-term economic stagnation, persistent unemployment, chronic shortages of private investment capital, and poverty;
+- Fully fund direct economic development assistance programs to help local communities generally; - Use federal tools to help distressed communities with long-term economic stagnation, persistent unemployment, chronic shortages of private investment capital, and poverty;

-- appropriate tax Enact benefits to stimulate private investment in all local communities, especially distressed communities; - Strengthen and grow the U.S. economy by helping small businesses; supporting companies conducting technology, research and development; and encouraging businesses to maintain operations domestically; - Use statistical tools to measure conditions and make assessments: - Involve and support local governments in • procuring, decisions about siting. maintaining, and rehabilitating federal infrastructure throughout our cities; and - Work closely with local governments when converting a military base to private uses and aid the community in its adjustment to the closure.
+- Enact appropriate tax benefits to stimulate private investment in all local communities, especially distressed communities; - Strengthen and grow the U.S. economy by helping small businesses; supporting companies conducting technology, research and development; and encouraging businesses to maintain operations domestically; - Use statistical tools to measure conditions and make assessments; - Involve and support local governments in decisions about procuring, siting, maintaining, and rehabilitating federal infrastructure throughout our cities; and - Work closely with local governments when converting a military base to private uses and aid the community in its adjustment to the closure.